 Planning to move to Malta?
 Check out these facts first!

 So, you’ve decided to emigrate to Malta?
 Great!
-But before you pack your bags, let’s prepare you for more information all about Malta.
+Before you pack your bags, let’s prepare you for more information about Malta.
 Here are some additional facts that you should add to your knowledge list:

 Roman Catholic is the prevailing religion